Hellebores: Beautiful Flowers of Late Winter and Spring

 Though there is some uncertainty about the identity and nature of the toxins in hellebores, there is no doubt that they are dangerous.
 In the Middle Ages and in even earlier times, however, the plants were used by herbalists.
 They administered plant material to patients in an attempt to treat certain medical problems.

 At least some species of hellebores contain chemicals called cardiac glycosides, which alter the heartbeat.
-Like buttercups, hellebores contain protoanemonin.
-This chemical is produced from ranunculin when the plants are wounded.
+Like buttercups, hellebores also contain protoanemonin.
+This chemical is produced from a substance called ranunculin when the plants are wounded.
 Protoanemonin irritates the skin and can cause a rash and blisters.
 It also irritates the digestive tract.
 Ingestion of the chemical can produce a burning sensation in the mouth, nausea, vomiting, and gastrointestinal inflammation, depending on the concentration.

 The entire Christmas rose-plant is toxic.
 Out of all the organs particularly the rhizome contains ill-defined compounds.
 The powerful toxins present are not destroyed in drying or storage.
 Both animals and humans are affected.— Cornell University